Baclofen for Alcohol Withdrawal

 Potential Dangers of Baclofen

-Studies have shown that baclofen can be useful in treating alcohol withdrawal, but there is much debate over how effective baclofen is for long-term treatment of alcohol use disorders.
+Studies have shown that baclofen can be useful in treating alcohol withdrawal, including severe cases such as delirium tremens.
+However, there is much debate over how effective baclofen is for long-term treatment of alcohol use disorders, including alcohol dependence as a clinical diagnosis.
 Some healthcare professionals argue that it can become addictive.
 Regardless of short- or long-term use, research shows that baclofen in combination with active, heavy drinking can be dangerous.

 Under the supervision of a physician and taken as prescribed, baclofen can be safely used to treat alcohol use disorders.
+Baclofen is sometimes prescribed to reduce alcohol intake, but mixing it with alcohol can negate this treatment effect.
 But taking baclofen with alcohol can have serious side effects.
 Mixing baclofen and alcohol is a dangerous and sometimes deadly combination.

 Combining alcohol and baclofen can: